What Are Digital ID Cards? Can My Business Legally Accept Mobile IDs?

 Some examples include:

-- myColorado – A state-issued digital ID card, which has been downloaded by more than one million Coloradoans. myColorado IDs can be used in dispensaries, to purchase age-restricted products, in restaurants and bars and in governmental agencies.
+• myColorado – A state-issued digital ID card, which has been downloaded by more than one million Coloradoans. myColorado IDs can be used in dispensaries to purchase age-restricted products, in restaurants and bars, and in governmental agencies.

 How Do Digital IDs Work for Businesses?

 Digital IDs are a relatively new technology.
-The process to accept mobile driver’s license will vary based on your location and state requirements.
+The process to accept a mobile driver’s license will vary based on your location and state requirements.
 Here’s a general breakdown:

 1. Obtaining a Digital ID